-We’re Rebecca and Charles, we have a toddler called Eden, a baby called Ariel, and we want to cement and celebrate our relationship by having a civil partnership.
-But we can’t because the Civil Partnership Act 2004 states: ‘Two people are not eligible to register as civil partners of each other if … they are not of the same sex.’
+We’re Rebecca and Charles, and we want to celebrate our relationship and provide protection for our family by having a civil partnership.
+However, until recently, we could not do so because the Civil Partnership Act 2004 states: ‘Two people are not eligible to register as civil partners of each other if … they are not of the same sex.’

 From the bottom of our hearts, we thank you for all your support.
-We literally could never have gotten this far without the incredible support from tens of thousands of people, like you, who, like us, desperately want to see civil partnerships made available to all couples.
+We literally could not have gotten this far without you.

 Rebecca Steinfeld and Charles Keidan